Robinlovelace/odjitter/README.md

 random number generators (RNG), which can reduce reproducibility (overcome this by setting a ‘seed’, which makes the findings reproducible) and influence findings (generate more than one set of results and undertake testing to mitigate this drawback).
-Jitting is particularly well suited to modelling walking and cycling, which require diffuse networks.
+Jittering is particularly well suited to modelling walking and cycling, which require diffuse networks.
 Taking disaggregation further, the approach can generate one desire line per trip that could feed into agent based